scaredmeow/template-py-generic-project/README.md

     ├── .gitignore                <- Files and folders to be ignored by git.
-    ├── src                       <- Source folder for any python projects ├── CODE_OF_CONDUCT.md        <- Code of Conduct for this project.
+    ├── src                       <- Source folder for any python projects ├── .pre-commit-config.yaml   <- Contains the configuration for pre-commit hooks.
-    ├── CONTRIBUTING.md           <- Details on how to contribute to this project.
-    ├── LICENSE                   <- License for this project.
-    ├── .pre-commit-config.yaml   <- Contains the configuration for pre-commit hooks.
 See https://pre-commit.com for more details.
     ├── README.md                 <- The top-level README for developers/collaborators using this project.
     ├── requirements-dev.txt      <- The top-level packages used in this project.
-    ├── requirements.txt          <- The requirements file for reproducing the analysis environment, e.g. generated with `pip freeze > requirements.txt`
+    └── requirements.txt          <- The requirements file for reproducing the analysis environment, e.g. generated with `pip freeze > requirements.txt`
-    └── setup.py                  <- makes project pip installable (pip install -e .) so scripts can be imported

 ## Tech Stack Used